-For details on the OAR request, see the NOAA Blue Book and Congressional Submission on the NOAA Budget Office page.
+For details on OAR, see the NOAA Blue Book and Congressional Submission on the NOAA Budget Office page.

 Sandy struck the Mid-Atlantic and Northeast coasts with powerful winds, rain, and storm surges that caused unprecedented damages in some of the nation’s most populous areas.
 The communities hit by Sandy will be rebuilding and recovering for years to come.
 This document provides more details on OAR's $74.7 million investment across four areas, approximately half of which will support extramural investigators.